e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week6/monday.md

 ## <span style="color: red;">Ryan B.</span>

 ### What did you work on yesterday?
-- I finished a all, or atleast most, of my tasks over the weekend (Backend for Tasks-Page).
+- I finished all, or atleast most, of my tasks over the weekend (Backend for Tasks-Page).

 ### What are your blockers?
 - I had no blockers.